jdelafon/rnacounter/README.rst

 The least squares method returns counts on the following transcripts:
 ENSMUST00000117757, ENSMUST00000118875, ENSMUST00000147954
 and nothing on ENSMUST00000073605, ENSMUST00000144205, ENSMUST00000144588 .

-Returns a count of 3956.87 for the gene.

 Troubleshooting:
 ================